-Manna Café Ministries' Change for Change class begins soon - Clarksville Online
+Manna Café Ministries’ Change for Change class begins soon

 Classes include hands-on cooking instruction, tips for smart shopping, exercise sessions with a certified trainer, plenty of tested and proven nutritional information, and much more.

+[320left]This program is incentivized; participants can earn up to $1000 and will be provided with the tools to succeed.
+Anyone with prediabetes is encouraged to apply.

 The next 12-month Change for Change series will begin on February 8th, 2022.
-Everyone must register by appointment by calling or texting Program Coordinator Doretha at 931.449.0591 or emailing
+Everyone must register by appointment by calling or texting Program Coordinator Doretha at 931.449.0591 or emailing learn@mannacafeministries.com

 Questions?
-Email Doretha Minor, Program Coordinator, at
+Email Doretha Minor, Program Coordinator, at doretha@mannacafeministries.com

 The registration deadline is January 31st.
 Don’t delay, register today to save your spot for the 2022 session.